Google’s brave new friendless feed

 It’s like Facebook without all those annoying “friends”.
 Instead of having to look at what weird things other people are interested in, like their babies, Google shows me the weird things I’m interested in, like Legend Of Zelda and Elon Musk.

-It’s a fundamental shift in content consumption from curation based on our explicit choices to curation based on our implicit preferences mined from past behavior.
+This is a fundamental shift in content consumption from curation based on our explicit choices to curation based on our implicit preferences mined from past behavior.
 It could unlock our niche fascinations without us ever having to pledge allegiance to them.

 Today Google officially launched “feed” in its main iOS and Android apps.
 Finally, technology has evolved to bring us personalized news without a social graph or personality quiz.
 Instead, Google combines the most important news stories of the day with ones about topics you’ve previously searched.
 That last part will strike some as a creepy misappropriation of sensitive data.
 But once people start scrolling, they might find those recycled insights quite delightful.